yandex-cloud/docs/en/_qa/managed-kubernetes/general.md

+---
+title: "{{ managed-k8s-full-name }}.
+Questions and answers"
+description: "How do I get the logs of my activity in Yandex Managed Service for {{ k8s }}?
+Find the answer to this and other questions in this article."
+---

 # General questions about {{ managed-k8s-name }}

 #### What services are available in {{ managed-k8s-name }} clusters by default? {#defaults}